Last Updated on: October 10, 2022

-You can step through your code a line at a time using the step over function.
+You can step through your code one line at a time using the step-over function.
 With each line, you can check the current value of any variables to help you determine if any of them are the cause of the problem.

 An alternative method that you can use to set breakpoints is to use the following line in your code:

 Another useful feature of Firebug is the ability to display script output.
-You can use an alert message box, which will pause script execution, or the console.log function.
+You can use an alert message box to pause script execution or the console.log function.
 This example demonstrates the use of this function: